bstamenkovits/blog/_posts/2025-08-16-sql-data-structures-&-the-anatomy-of-an-index.md

 > 0000 0001 1111 1111 = 256
 > ```

-## Files On Disk
+## How is Data Stored in a Data Base
 Each database (e.g. Postgres, SQLite, SQL Server) will store their data slightly differently, but in general the data is stored in blocks of fixed sizes called pages.
+The reason for this is that if everything was stored into a single object, then there is a chance that the table cannot be loaded into memory, by making it small blocks of predetermined sizes it is easy to iterate over them and index them (more on that later).

 SQLite stores all of its data (all of its pages) into a single database file, while Postgress creates seperate files for each table.
 SQL Server on the other hand uses a combined approach where multiple tables are stored in data files, but there can be multiple data files per database.

 In case of Postgress a table file will contain multiple pages.
 A seperate metadata catalog can be used to retrieve data from a specific page.
 For example (assuming each page is 8kb) if we know our row is located in page 2 inside of  `table_1.dat`, the database engine will read from the file starting at `2 * 8192 =  16384` bytes up to `3 * 8192 = 24576` bytes.